Samuel Burdon Ellis: Life

 When the First Opium War broke out in 1840, he was employed on the China station.
 For his services in command of a battalion of marines at the capture of Chusan on 5 July 1840, and at the Second Battle of Chuenpi on 7 January 1841, he was promoted major by brevet on 6 May 1841.

 Before the news of his promotion reached him, he had still further distinguished himself with his marines in the bombardment of the Bogue forts.
 He commanded the advance on Canton, and the services of his men were so great at the storming of the Canton forts on 26 May 1841, that he was promoted lieutenant colonel by brevet, antedated to that day, and made a Companion of the Order of the Bath.
 He then commanded a battalion of marines at the Battle of Ningpo and the second capture of Chusan until the conclusion of the war, when he returned to England.

 He was promoted colonel on 3 November 1851, and commanded the Chatham division of the Royal Marines, until he became major general on 20 June 1855.
 He was promoted lieutenant general in 1857, made a Knight Commander of the Order of the Bath in 1860, promoted general in 1862.
 He died at Old Charlton on 10 March 1865, after having been an officer of marines for more than sixty years, at the age of seventy-eight.

 Family

-He was married twice; first, in 1819, to Catherine Matilda Meredith (1796–1847) with whom he had four children.
+He was married twice; first, in 1819, to Catherine Matilda Meredith (1796–1847) with whom he had four children, including Alfred Burdon Ellis.
 Secondly, in 1851, to Louisa Drayson (1814–1894) with whom he had one son.